LukeOkane99/happyminds_greatfulhearts/content/pages/home.md

 section1: >-
   # Welcome to Happy Minds Greatful Hearts!

-  Hello and welcome to our site, thank you for stopping by!
+  Hello and Welcome to our site, thank you for stopping by!

   We specialise in Creative Mindfulness, Meditation and Yoga concepts for kids ranging from preschool to teens.